UUDigitalHumanitieslab/coloringbook/Readme.md

 # Coloring Book

-A web-based coloring book survey application by Research Software Lab, Centre for Digital Humanities Lab, Utrecht University
+A web-based coloring book survey application by the Research Software Lab of the Centre for Digital Humanities at Utrecht University

 **Project website:** https://coloringbook.hum.uu.nl/